What Happens When I Contact You?

 The therapy process is different for every person.
-Your first appointment is a time to begin building trust and for me to gather information about what is bringing you to therapy; including relevant personal and family history.
+Your first appointment is a time to begin building trust and to gather pertinent information about what is bringing you to therapy; including relevant personal and family history.
 Depending on your specific needs, therapy can be short-term or long-term We will also identify your therapy goals.

-If you are seeking couples therapy, both you and your partner must be present for the initial appointment and all subsequent sessions.
+If you are seeking couples therapy, both you and your partner must both be present for the initial appointment and all subsequent sessions.
 This ensures that I remain balanced and unbiased when working with you.

 Children & Adolescents